 Daniel G. Hunter-Smith, M.D.

 Dr. Hunter-Smith assumed the role of Designated Institutional Officer on January 2017.
 In this role he will assume the authority and responsibility to provide oversight and administration of the program.
 He was the past Director from December of 2009- December of 2016.
 He joined the Residency in 1994 and has served as the Director of the Family Medicine Center for the past 15 years.
 Dr. Hunter-Smith graduated from the Ohio State University College of Medicine and completed his Family Medicine residency at MacNeal Hospital, Berwyn, Illinois in 1984.
 After four years in a rural public health service practice in Kentucky, he came to La Grange Memorial Hospital where he completed a Geriatric Fellowship in 1990.
 He served as faculty in the Geriatric Fellowship Program for four years before becoming a faculty member of the Adventist La Grange Family Medicine Residency.
 Dr. Hunter-Smith holds a certificate in Added Qualification in Geriatrics.

 Jennifer Swoyer, D.O.

 Dr. Jennifer Swoyer assumed the role ofoverarching program director in January 2017.
-She was formerly Director of Medical Education and Osteopathic Program Director in 2008.
+She was formerly Director of Medical Education and Osteopathic Program Director since 2008.
 She facilitated the ALMH-FMR dual accreditation with the American Osteopathic Association and the ACGME.
 After receiving her medical degree from the Chicago College of Osteopathic Medicine in 1996, Dr. Swoyer graduated from the La Grange Family Medicine Residency Program in 1999.
 Dr. Swoyer was in private practice for 5 years and then joined the faculty with the La Grange Family Medicine Residency Program in June 2004.
 Dr. Swoyer continues to practice full spectrum family medicine including obstetrics.
 Her passions include: teaching Osteopathic Manipulative Medicine, teaching procedures and Practice Management.
 Her outside hobbies include: reading, yoga, spending time with her active family and watching her kids play hockey.

 Daphne Tessalee, M.D.